ErpNetDocs/tech/advanced/user-business-rules/examples/credit-limit-override.md

 > [!Note]
 > '#IsInCash' is a **[Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)**.
 >
-> For more information, see **[Check If the System type of Payment type in the Sales Order is In Cash](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md)**.
+> For more information, see **[Check If the System type of Payment type in the Sales Order is 'In cash'](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md)**.